CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

     Docker Desktop includes the Docker Engine, the `docker` command-line interface (CLI), and other tools in a single application.

+    NOTE: When you first open the docker GUI it will prompt you to sign in to dockerhub.
+This is optional and you can simply click "skip" to use the GUI without signing in.

 === "&nbsp; Linux"

     For Linux distributions, it is recommended to install the Docker Engine from Docker's official